Blockbuster. Curves. Aéropostale. Three companies that were at the peak of their industry before disappearing into obscurity.

 Aéropostale missed this and ended up going from $2.4 billion in sales in 2010 to filing for bankruptcy in 2016.

 That’s why customer surveys are so important for your business.
-They help you keep a finger on the pulse of your industry to avoid missing a key insight which could lead to a catastrophic demise.
+They help you keep a finger on the pulse of your industry to avoid missing a key insight that could lead to a catastrophic demise.

 However, they can also help you grow your business too.
 Listening to your customers helps you understand what they care about and also what they do not like about your products and services, which helps you improve.